-While the LL.B is the first step towards professional qualification, (although not necessarily being a vocational qualification) whether you wish to become an Attorney at Law in the Cayman Islands, or a Solicitor or a Barrister in the UK or a lawyer elsewhere, you will need to undertake further study and legal training.
+While the LL.B is the first step towards professional qualification, (although not necessarily being a vocational qualification) whether you wish to become an Attorney at Law in the Cayman Islands, or a Solicitor or a Barrister in the UK, you will need to undertake further study and training.

 Possession of the University of Liverpool law degree means that it can be utilised in the same way as a law degree obtained from any other reputable English University.
-In particular, the TBLS degree is recognized by the Law Society and Bar Standards Board of England and Wales and the Cayman Islands Legal Advisory Council.
+In particular, as already noted, the TBLS degree is recognized by the Law Society and Bar Council of England and Wales as a qualifying law degree for professional exemption purposes.
 A Cayman Qualifying Law Degree (see above) is recognized for professional exemption purposes in the Cayman Islands.
 For information on the status of an English law degree in any other jurisdiction, you are advised to contact the Bar Council in your home jurisdiction.